 - Boys grow an average of 7 - 13 cm a year in height and an average of 4.5 -9 kgs per year for weight for approximately 4 years.

 - Many boys develop some breast tissue during the changes of puberty.
 It starts like the development of breasts in girls, but it stops while there is only a small amount of breast tissue.
 This is normal and the breasts flatten again by the end of puberty.
-See the topics 'Gynecomastia' on the Teen Health and Kid's Health sites.
+See the topic 'Gynecomastia' on the Teen Health site.

 - Reassure their son that testes are often not exactly the same size.
 In most men, the left testis is lower than the right.